 Justice Through Code follows the Columbia undergraduate academic calendar.
 Our next cohort will begin with the start of the fall 2021 semester, meeting on an alternating schedule of three and four nights weekly from 6:30 - 8:30 pm EST. In addition, participants are also required to participate in four all-day weekend workshops, and complete at-home video lessons and coursework in order to receive a certificate of program completion from Columbia Business School.
 Upon completion, JTC works with partner organizations to place participants in paid internships or jobs throughout the NYC tech ecosystem, and to provide pathways to additional job training, should participants choose to pursue other careers paths in the tech industry.

 Who are the target students?
 JTC participants demonstrate need through their shared history of incarceration or justice involvement.
 While participants are expected to have a base level of proficiency and a significant level of comfort navigating basic computer tasks for admission to the program, no prior programming experience is necessary.
 JTC works with partners to provide laptops for participants who do not own them, as laptops and/or home computers are required.
-When local health regulations permit and we return to in-person classes, remote attendance will be available for students residing outside of the NYC area.
+As we return to in-person classes, remote attendance will be available for students residing outside of the NYC area.

 Questions?
 Contact [email protected].